Eccentric-jamaican/instantprod_proposal_gen/directives/process_transcript.md

 ## Setup
 - Requires `OPENAI_API_KEY` in `.env`.
 - By default, `execution/analyze_transcript.py` uses the OpenAI `gpt-5-nano` model (override with `--model` if needed).

+## Edge Cases & Learnings
+- Do not hallucinate numeric pricing or budgets.
+Map the transcript to one of the flat monthly plan strings (or use the fallback plan when ambiguous).
+- Keep text short (the HTML layout breaks if fields are too long).
+Follow the max word/sentence limits in the schema.

 ## Example Usage